ghoneycutt/puppet-module-ssh/README.md

 ------------------------------
 X11DisplayOffset in sshd_config.
 Specifies the first display number available for sshd's X11 forwarding.
 This prevents sshd from interfering with real X11 servers.
+The default value is 10.

-- *Default*: '10'
+- *Default*: unset to use compiled in default (10)

 ssh_config_use_roaming
 ----------------------